aiDAPTIV-Phison/aiDAPTIV-Integration-Chat-with-Gmail/USER_MANUAL.md

 ![image](images/fig_5.PNG)

-6. Click on `search gmail inbox` button.
+6. Click on `Fetch Emails` button.
 All your emails will be listed below.

 ![image](images/fig_6.PNG)